Bạc Thị Khiêm

-Bạc Thị Khiêm (born 14 August 2000) is a Vietnamese Taekwondo athlete.
+Bạc Thị Khiêm (born 14 August 2000) is a Vietnamese taekwondo athlete.
 She is a member of the Vietnamese Taekwondo national team, with achievements including consecutive gold medals at the Southeast Asian Games, one at SEA Games 30, and another at SEA Games 31.

 Biography

-Bac Thi Khiem was born in 2000 and resides with her family in Sơn La City.
-In her first year with the provincial team, Bac Thi Khiem participated in domestic tournaments held in Ho Chi Minh City, Can Tho, Tay Ninh, Lao Cai, Hanoi, among others, and won 6 gold medals in individual sparring events.
+Khiêm was born and raised in Mường Giôn commune (Quỳnh Nhai, Sơn La) and is the eldest child in her family.
+Her height of 1.75 m gave her an advantage and became a stepping stone to Taekwondo.
+Her talent was discovered at the age of 12.
+In 2015, Khiêm was called up to the national team and continued to establish herself at major competitions.

 Career

+2017

 In 2017, she was called up to the national team to participate in the 2017 Southeast Asian Youth Championship, where she won her first international gold medal.

+2022

 In 2022, she clinched the gold medal at the SEA Games 31 on home soil, successfully defending her title from the SEA Games 30 three years prior.

+2023

+At the 19th Asian Games, held in 2023, Khiêm lost to Song Jie in the semifinals and won the bronze medal.

+2024

-On the afternoon of May 18, 2024, Bac Thi Khiem won the gold medal in the women's 67 kg weight class at the 2024 Asian Taekwondo Championships held in Da Nang.
+On 18 May 2024, Bac Thi Khiem won the gold medal in the women's 67 kg weight class at the 2024 Asian Taekwondo Championships held in Da Nang.

+2025

+Bạc Thị Khiêm won the 17th gold medal for the Vietnamese delegation at the SEA Games 33 in the women's 67–73 kg Taekwondo weight category.